saimizi/jtranslator/test/markdown-sample.md

   * this one
   * that one
   * the other one
+    1. first one
+    2. second one
+    3. third one

 Note that --- not considering the asterisk --- the actual text content starts at 4-columns in.